Forensic Science: Definition, Principles, History and Ethics

 The criticism, again from NHRC and a series of Supreme Court observations across the 2010s, runs in two directions.
 First, capacity.
 Even after BNSS, the average state SFSL has a 12 to 24 month backlog on DNA cases.
 Forensic visits to scenes are aspirational outside the metros.
 Second, calibre.
 The 2009 NAS report's critique applies to India with extra force: training is inconsistent, accreditation patchy, and the science behind some traditional disciplines (hair comparison, bite-mark analysis, certain types of handwriting opinion) is empirically thin.
 This is the Indian version of the Daubert problem, and we come back to it in the ethics section below.

-Forensic ethics is not soft material.
-It is the difference between an expert whose evidence holds up under cross and one whose lab gets a notice from the High Court.
+Forensic ethics is as technically demanding as any analytical protocol.
 The five rules below are the working code used by ENFSI, the AAFS and increasingly the DFSS.

 Which of the following best states Locard's exchange principle?